Kardee12/ResumeAI/README.md

      CREATE USER core WITH PASSWORD 'password';
      GRANT ALL PRIVILEGES ON DATABASE resumeAI TO core;
      ```
-   - Initialize and migrate the database schema:
+   - Initialize and migrate the database schema.
+If there is anything in the migrations folders, remove everything but the _init_.py:
      ```bash
      python manage.py makemigrations
      python manage.py migrate